arandharamrinal/H3O2M/README.md

 Input File Format
 -----------------
 The input file contains the Cartesian coordinates of each geometry written in a single line.
-A compressed file, *inputcoord.dat.gz*, with 100 test geometries is available to use.
-The user must uncompress this file using *gunzip inputcoord.dat.gz* command before using.
+A compressed file, *inputcoord.dat.gz*, with 100 test geometries, is available to use.
+The user must decompress this file using the *gunzip inputcoord.dat.gz* command.
 Output Format
 -------------
-The output energies will be in units of Hartee, and the forces will be in Hartee/Bohr,.
+The output energies will be in units of Hartee, and the forces will be in Hartee/Bohr.
 Each line in the output file will follow this format:
 > Energy, $F_x$, $F_y$, $F_z$ of atom 1, $F_x$, $F_y$, $F_z$ of atom 2 ....

 Feel free to reach out if you have any questions or need further assistance.